Flash-X/Flash-X-docs/docs/source/Grid.rst

 The number of guard cells needed depends upon the interpolation schemes and the differencing stencils used by the various physics units (usually hydrodynamics).
-For the explicit PPM algorithm distributed with Flash-X, four guard cells are needed in each direction, as illustrated in .
+For the explicit PPM algorithm distributed with |flashx|, four guard cells are needed in each direction, as illustrated in .
 The blocksize while using the adaptive grid is fixed at compile time, resulting in static memory allocation.
-The total number of blocks a processor can manage is determined by which can be overridden at setup time with the argument.
-The amount of memory consumed by the Grid data structure of code when running with is :math:`\code{NUNK\_VARS} \times (2*\code{nguard}+\code{nxb}) \times (2*\code{nguard}+\code{nyb}) \times (2*\code{nguard}+\code{nzb}) \times \code{MAXBLOCKS}`. also needs memory to store its tree data structure for adaptive mesh management, over and above what is already mentioned with Uniform Grid.
+The total number of blocks a processor can manage is determined by ``MAXBLOCKS`` which can be overridden at setup time with the ``setup …-maxblocks=#`` argument.
+The amount of memory consumed by the Grid data structure of code when running with ``PARAMESH`` is :math:`{\tt NUNK\_VARS} \times (2*{\tt nguard}+{\tt nxb}) \times
+(2*{\tt nguard}+{\tt nyb}) \times
+(2*{\tt nguard}+{\tt nzb}) \times {\tt MAXBLOCKS}`. ``PARAMESH`` also needs memory to store its tree data structure for adaptive mesh management, over and above what is already mentioned with Uniform Grid.
 As the levels of refinement increase, the size of the tree also grows.

-handles the filling of guard cells with information from other blocks or, at the boundaries of the physical domain, from an external boundary routine (see ).
-If a block’s neighbor exists and has the same level of refinement, fills the corresponding guard cells using a direct copy from the neighbor’s interior cells.
+``PARAMESH`` handles the filling of guard cells with information from other blocks or, at the boundaries of the physical domain, from an external boundary routine (see ).
+If a block’s neighbor exists and has the same level of refinement, ``PARAMESH`` fills the corresponding guard cells using a direct copy from the neighbor’s interior cells.
 If the neighbor has a different level of refinement, the data from the neighbor’s cells must be adjusted by either interpolation (to a finer level of resolution) or averaging (to a coarser level) —see below for more information.
-If the block and its neighbor are stored in the memory of different processors, handles the appropriate parallel communications (blocks are never split between processors).
-The filling of guard cells is a global operation that is triggered by calling .
+If the block and its neighbor are stored in the memory of different processors, ``PARAMESH`` handles the appropriate parallel communications (blocks are never split between processors).
+The filling of guard cells is a global operation that is triggered by calling ``Grid/Grid_fillGuardCells``.

 Grid Interpolation is also used when filling the blocks of children newly created in the course of automatic refinement.
-This happens during processing.
+This happens during ``Grid/Grid_updateRefinement`` processing.
 Averaging is also used to regularly update the solution data in at least one level of parent blocks in the oct-tree.
 This ensures that after leaf nodes are removed during automatic refinement processing (in regions of the domain where the mesh is becoming coarser), the new leaf nodes automatically have valid data.
-This averaging happens as an initial step in processing.
+This averaging happens as an initial step in ``Grid/Grid_fillGuardCells`` processing.

-also enforces flux conservation at jumps in refinement, as described by Berger and Colella (1989).
+``PARAMESH`` also enforces flux conservation at jumps in refinement, as described by Berger and Colella (1989).
 At jumps in refinement, the fluxes of mass, momentum, energy (total and internal), and species density in the fine cells across boundary cell faces are summed and passed to their parent.
-The parent’s neighboring cell will be at the same level of refinement as the summed flux cell because limits the jumps in refinement to one level between blocks.
+The parent’s neighboring cell will be at the same level of refinement as the summed flux cell because ``PARAMESH`` limits the jumps in refinement to one level between blocks.
 The flux in the parent that was computed by the more accurate fine cells is taken as the correct flux through the interface and is passed to the corresponding coarse face on the neighboring block (see ).
 The summing allows a geometrical weighting to be implemented for non-Cartesian geometries, which ensures that the proper volume-corrected flux is computed.

 .. container:: center